Daniel Lee Siebert: Killings

 Siebert's first known killing took place in Las Vegas, Nevada.
 He was convicted of manslaughter.

-Siebert was charged with the 1985 murders of two women in Los Angeles, California.
+Siebert was charged with the 1985 murders of Gidget Castro, 28 and Nesia McElrath, 23 in Los Angeles, California.

-In 1986, he murdered a student at the Alabama Institute for the Deaf and Blind in Talladega, Alabama and her two children.
+In 1986, he murdered a student at the Alabama Institute for the Deaf and Blind in Talladega, Alabama, and her two children.
 Sherri Weathers had missed classes for more than a week, and the school had worried that she had not contacted them with an explanation.
 A search of her apartment resulted in police finding her dead body, along with those of her two children.

 Investigation also revealed another student who was missing from the institute.
 Linda Jarman was found dead in her apartment, also murdered.
 He was also charged with the murder of Linda Odum, a waitress he had been dating.
 She was reported missing in February and her remains discovered in March.
 Fingerprints linked Siebert to her stolen car.
-Police believed Siebert was also involved in the death of Sheryl Evans of Calhoun County, Alabama whose body was found around the same time.
-Siebert was charged with the death of Beatrice McDougall in Atlantic City, New Jersey in 1986.
+Police believed Siebert was also involved in the death of Sheryl Evans of Calhoun County, Alabama, whose body was found around the same time.
+Siebert was charged with the death of Beatrice McDougall in Atlantic City, New Jersey, in 1986.
 In custody, Siebert said he had committed 12 or more murders.